janellashu/Project-stat418-tools-in-datascience/README.md

 <p align="center"><img src="figures/ConfusionMatrix.png" alt="drawing" width="550"/></p>

-From the confusion matrices we can see that title submission is not a good predictor of whether an account is russian or not.
+From the confusion matrices we can see that tf-idf scores are not a good predictor of whether an account is russian or not.

 <b>Dash App</b></br>
 I created a dash plotly app that is hosted on Amazon ec2 at http://52.27.3.193:8050/.
 For more information please see the [README.md](dash_project/README.md) in the dash_project folder.
 The dash app will be avaliable until June 17, 2017.